This post may contain affiliate links. Please read our disclosure policy.

-If you’re looking for a quick vegan eggplant recipe, this is the right place for you!
-Lebanese Moussaka is easy to make, healthy, and perfect for the whole family!
+If you’re looking for a quick Mediterranean eggplant recipe, this is the right place for you!
+Lebanese Moussaka is a simple delicious eggplant and chickpea stew that is infused with Middle Eastern flavors.
+This flavorful Lebanese Moussaka is vegan, easy to make, Gluten free, and perfect for the whole family!

 This eggplant Moussaka require a few ingredients, including:

 Eggplant: Air fried, baked or deep fried.

 Cooked chickpeas: You will need about 3 cups of cooked chickpeas.